wallarm/product-documentation/docs/user-guides/settings/integrations/slack.md

 # Slack Notifications

-You can set up Wallarm to send notifications to your Slack channel.

-Notifications can be set up for the following events:
+You can set up Wallarm to send notifications to your Slack channel for the following events:

 --8<-- "../include/integrations/events-for-integrations.md"